Modular forms from Noether-Lefschetz theory: Noether-Lefschetz Theory

 \section{Noether-Lefschetz Theory}

-Let $S$ be a smooth elliptic surface over $\P^1$ with $p_g(S)=k-1$.
+Let $S\in \W_k$ be an elliptic surface.
 Its Picard rank is automatically $\geq 2$ because its N\'{e}ron-Severi group $\NS(S)$ contains the fiber class $f$ and the class of the identity section $z$.
-Any section class has self-intersection $-k$ by adjunction, so $\NS(S)$ will always contain the rank 2 lattice
+Any section class has self-intersection $-k$ by adjunction, so $\NS(S)$ contains the rank 2 lattice:

-We refer to this sublattice as the polarization, and it comes naturally from the fibration structure. \begin{remark} Except for the K3 case ($k=2$), the elliptic fibration structure on $S$ is canonical: $K_S$ is a nonzero multiple of the fiber class.\end{remark} Noether-Lefschetz theory is the study of Picard rank jumping in families of surfaces.
+We refer to this sublattice as the polarization, and it comes naturally from the elliptic fibration structure. \begin{remark} Except for the K3 case ($k=2$), the elliptic fibration structure on $S$ is canonical because $K_S$ is a nonzero multiple of the fiber class.\end{remark} \begin{defn} An elliptic surface $S\in \W_k$ is called Noether-Lefschetz special if its relatively minimal resolution has Picard rank $>2$. \end{defn} \begin{thm}\cite{cox} All components of the Noether-Lefschetz locus in $\W_k$ are reduced of codimension $k-1$, except for the discriminant divisor, which is codimension 1. \end{thm} Noether-Lefschetz theory is the study of Picard rank jumping in families of surfaces.
 The short exact sequence of Shioda-Tate for an elliptic surface clarifies the two potential sources of jumping:

-Here, $V(S)$ is the sublattice spanned by the zero section class and all vertical classes, and $\MW(S/\P^1)$ is the Mordell-Weil group of the generic fiber, which is an elliptic curve over $\C(\P^1)$.
+Here $V(S)$ is the sublattice spanned by the zero section class and all vertical classes, and $\MW(S/\P^1)$ is the Mordell-Weil group of the generic fiber, which is an elliptic curve over $\C(\P^1)$.
 If $S$ is a smooth Weierstrass fibration, then all fibers are integral, so $V(S)$ is simply the polarization sublattice.
 The group $\MW(S/\P^1)$ will be torsion-free in the cases that concern us (see Appendix A), so the intersection form on $\NS(S)$ splits the short exact sequence (\ref{shiodatate}).
 In particular, the orthogonal projection $\Pi: \NS(S) \to V(S)^\perp$ induces an isomorphism of groups

 \begin{lemma} If $\sigma\in \NS(S)$ is the class of a section curve, then its orthogonal projection to $V(S)^\perp$ has self-intersection